navatykhara/Japanese-Seasonal-Anime-Ranker/README.md

 Tech used: HTML, CSS, JavaScript, TypeScript, Next.js, Next UI, Node.js

 A data-collection method was built around the Anilist-API to gather up-to-date information on the current airing season.
+This method can be found in public/index.js.
+This method needs to be run manually to update the data though plans are in place to automate the procedure.

 A simple front-end website was constructed for  the data.